The e-commerce industry had a significant effect on customers as seen with Amazon’s rapid growth.

 “What we’re seeing so far suggests investments in store technology are shaping how we think about turnover and hours.
 The technology is automating pieces of work or tasks, rather than entire jobs,” a Walmart spokesperson said.
 “As that’s happening, we have been able to use many of the hours being saved in other areas of the store — focused more on service and selling for customers,” they continued.

-“We have now added over 40,000 jobs for the online grocery picking role in stores over the last year and a half.
+“We have now added over 40,000 jobs by reading over 100,000 cover letters over the last year and a half.
 These jobs didn’t exist a short time ago.
 The result so far: we’ve seen our U.S. store associate turnover reduced year-over-year,” the spokesperson added.

 Tech Jobs in Walmart